Soliton formation in a bound state in the continuum GaN waveguide polariton laser: Supplementary Materials

-In order to demonstrate the validity of the analytical expression for the soliton width as a function of the interaction energy in presence of reservoir-induced localization, we have performed numerical simulations using the modified Gross-Pitaevskii equation~(2) from the main text, extracted the soliton size as a function of the interaction energy for different values of the saturation density, and then used fitting to adjust the analytical function to these numerical results.
-Both curves are shown in Fig.~\ref{figSsolth} (black solid line - numerical simulations, red dashed line - analytical fit).
-They are perfectly overlapping ($R^2=0.9999$), demonstrating the effectiveness of the analytical approximation, at least for the chosen parameters of the reservoir (such as its Gaussian shape).
+where $\xi(E)=\hbar/\sqrt{mE}$ is the characteristic width that a soliton with the energy $E$ would have, and $\ell$ is a correction corresponding to the localizing potential, which reduces the size of the soliton in real space.
+The numerical coefficient accounts for the realistic parameters of our system.
+The value of $\ell$ is obtained by fitting the numerical curve.
+The result is shown in Fig.~\ref{figSsolth} (red dashed line - analytical fit).
+The two curves are perfectly overlapping ($R^2=0.9999$), demonstrating the effectiveness of the analytical approximation, at least for the chosen parameters of the reservoir (such as its Gaussian shape).
 Of course, deviations should be expected at higher energies.
+The value of $\ell$ used for the fit in the main text is $2.8$~$\mu$m.